 3) Choose Spanish Roofing Color Appropriate for Santa BaRBARA

 The Spanish roofing colors specified for this project are: Redland Clay Tile (qty ratio) 80% of 4351 Old Hacienda Sancast Blend mixed with (qty ratio) 20% of 4343 Cafe Antigua Sandcast Blend.
+In future posts I will share additional roof tile color recommendations, and more Santa Barbara project photos helpful for those who seek to create a historic appearance.

 The technique of blending a mix of clay roof tile colors enhances the three-dimensional aesthetic of your roof.
-It is also a way to create the highly desired, “aged” look for a custom built home.
+It is also a way to create the highly desired, “aged look” for a custom built home.

 4) The Best Way to Start A High Quality Spanish Roof

 As an FYI, the special underlayment (material under the clay tiles) is what provides the bulk of the waterproofing for your tile roof home.
-The installed clay tiles are decoratvie and protect the underlayment.
+The installed clay tiles are decorative and protect the underlayment.

 5) Stagger Your Spanish Roof Tiles For a higher Perceived Home Value

 Another very important part of installing high quality Santa Barbara style Spanish roofing is to stagger the roof tiles.
+The purpose of staggering tiles is to give the roof a more handmade look.

 In this close up photo you can see more details in how two piece mission tile Spanish roofing is installed.
 Note the use of roof tile nippers to roughly trim clay tiles to fit.
 Also, the small amount of cement mortar applied to the roof tiles just placed.